As we wandered through the colourful markets of Pisac, all I could think about was visiting the Pisac ruins.

 The best part was that there were only a few other tourists here.
 It was a pleasure to have the ruins almost all to ourselves and not have to shuffle through in a crowd like at Machu Picchu, even Sacsayhuaman in Cusco.

-If I am ever back in Cusco, I would love to return to the Pisac ruins and explore some of the areas we missed out on.
+If I ever make another trip to Cusco, I would love to return to the Pisac ruins and explore some of the areas we missed out on.
 Next time I’d have a taxi drive me to the top, then I’d hike through the archaeological site and back down to the village of Pisac.

 Tips for Visiting the Pisac Ruins